Project

 Actions #7

-Updated by LoneFox almost 8 years ago
+Updated by LoneFox over 8 years ago

 I did some experiments and found out what is happening.
 The mod_cgi.c change in that commit modifies REQUEST_URI.